 This year we celebrated 150 years at Portgower Place with a cocktail party in May, at which our Club historian, Neil Leitch, gave those present a very interesting talk on how we came to be here – at the ground that is.
 In August a President’s All Sorts XII took on a Grange Masters’ XII to mark the occasion.
 We will see more of the Masters in action, or possibly out of, next season.
 It is a joy to watch the stars of the passed playing the game of cricket again but at a much slower pace.

 We enjoyed watching New Zealand (current World Test Champions) here in July, playing Scotland in two T20s and a one day international.
 In August we welcomed Scotland Women to the Grange for the first time to play three T20s against a FairBreak Global Invitational XI.
 They were back again in September to play the same format against Ireland.
 Enormous prestige for the Club to host these matches.

 Our sponsors of course deserve a mention and a thank you for their continued support.
 Gen!us Brewing are currently in their third year out of four, and Close Brothers Asset Management has just confirmed that they will continue to sponsor our Junior Stags in 2023, which will be their third year.

-Finally, my thanks to everyone, who by their efforts make play possible; scorers, umpires, tea ladies (or lad’dies) and their helpers, coaches, ground staff (Tom and Kevin), the committees (Junior, Senior and General), team captains, Robin Pollok, Bobby Frazer, Neil Ritchie, Justin Lyons (Club Manager) and our bar staff.
+Finally, my thanks to everyone, who by their efforts made play possible; scorers, umpires, coaches, ground staff (Tom and Kevin), the committees (Junior, Senior and General), team captains, Robin Pollok, Chris Murphy, John Blain, Justin Lyons (Club Manager) and our bar staff.
 I have to make special mention of Abhijit Chakraborty (Junior Secretary) and Catherine Edwards who keep our huge junior section running smoothly.
 The Club just would not function without individuals giving up that valuable commodity – their time.